cdbdev/arch-install/README.md

 Download an installation image from https://www.archlinux.org/download/ and create the installation media:

 In **GNU/Linux**:
-Run the following command, replacing /dev/sdx with your drive, e.g. /dev/sdb.
+Run the following commands, replacing /dev/sdx with your drive, e.g. /dev/sdb.
 (Do not append a partition number, so do not use something like /dev/sdb1):

 ```
+#  mkfs.vfat -I /dev/sdx
 #  dd bs=4M if=/path/to/archlinux.iso of=/dev/sdx status=progress oflag=sync
 ```